oshiryaeva/cuba-cli-screenshots/Quick-Start.md

 ### 2. Creating a project

-1. Create directory for future project, for example `sales`, and navigate to it in a terminal.
+1. Create a directory for the future project, for example `sales`, and navigate to it in a terminal.
 2. Start CUBA CLI.
 2. Input command `create-app`.
-You can use tab auto completion.
+You can use tab auto-completion.
-3. CLI will ask you questions about project.
-If question implies default answer, you can press enter to accept it.
-You will be asked following questions:
+3. CLI will ask you questions about the project.
+If a question implies default answer, you can press enter to accept it.
+You will be asked the following questions:
-* **Project name** – project name.
+* **Project name** – the project name.
 * **Project namespace** – the namespace which will be used as a prefix for entity names and database tables.
 The namespace can consist of Latin letters only and should be as short as possible.
-* **Platform version** – he platform version used in the project.
+* **Platform version** – the platform version used in the project.
 The platform artifacts will be automatically downloaded from the repository on project build.
 Choose `6.8.5`.
 * **Root package** – the root package of Java classes.
-* **Database** – the sql database to use.
+* **Database** – the SQL database to use.
 Choose `HSQLDB`.
-4. Empty project will be created in the current directory.
+4. The empty project will be created in the current directory.
 5. Close CLI or open new terminal window.
 Run `./gradlew assemble`
-6. Run `./gradlew startDb` to start local HyperSQL server.
+6. Run `./gradlew startDb` to start the local HyperSQL server.
-7. Run `./gradlew createDb` to create database.
+7. Run `./gradlew createDb` to create a database.
 8. Run `./gradlew setupTomcat deploy start`.
 9. In your browser go to http://localhost:8080/app